Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Introduction

-Furthermore, we aim to compare the performance of FOCES to the HARPS-North (HARPS-N) high-resolution spectrograph on the Telescopio Nazionale Galileo (TNG), a standard instrument used in the study of exoplanet atmospheres \citep[e.g.,][]{Casasayas_Barris_2019,Stangret_2020,Stangret_2021,Cont_2021,Borsa_2022,Cont_2022,Pino_2022}.
-Our results will shed light on the potential for atmospheric studies with 2m class telescopes.
+Furthermore, we aim to compare the performance of FOCES to that of the HARPS-North (HARPS-N) high-resolution spectrograph on the Telescopio Nazionale Galileo (TNG), which is an instrument used as standard in the study of exoplanet atmospheres~\citep[e.g.][]{Casasayas_Barris_2019,Stangret_2020,Stangret_2021,Cont_2021,Borsa_2022,Cont_2022,Pino_2022}.
+Following this comparison, we generalise and extrapolate our results to comment on the potential of 2m class telescopes and their ability to resolve exoplanet atmospheres.